-We are a group of writers aiming to increase our writing productivity.
+We are a writing community aiming to increase our writing productivity.
 It’s often too easy to let writing fall to the side, and to later regret the words we never wrote.
-We offer ten challenging pledge levels for those who are serious about increasing their word count or writing habit over the year.
+We offer twelve challenging pledge levels for those who are serious about increasing their word count or writing habit over the year.

 2023 Habit Pledges